 These people are already familiar with your organization and therefore, already more likely to become a donor.
 How can you take them from observer to benefactor?
 We have a few tips to help you help them make the transition.

-Donor Acquisition Strategy: Turning Your Contacts into Donors
+How to Turn Your Contacts into Nonprofit Donors

 First, decide which of your contacts is most likely to become a donor.
 Good candidates are people that regularly interact with your organization on social media, event attendees, and people that donate sporadically or have donated in the past.